rh-mobb/ansible-rosa/README.md

 1. Download and install the [AWS cli](https://aws.amazon.com/cli/)

 1. Download and install the [ROSA cli](https://www.openshift.com/products/amazon-openshift/download?extIdCarryOver=true&sc_cid=701f2000001Css5AAC)

+1. Enable the ROSA service in AWS.

+    1. Sign in to your AWS account.
+    1. Go to the [ROSA service](https://console.aws.amazon.com/rosa/) and select **Enable**.

 ## Log in to AWS or ROSA